mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 tracks.
 Right-clicking and dragging on the waveforms allows you to nudge the track and make temporary pitch adjustments.
 Using the mouse-wheel on the waveform zooms the waveform in or out.
-You can choose whether or not to synchronize the zoom level between the decks in the preferences.
+You can choose whether or not to synchronize the zoom level between the decks in :menuselection:`Preferences --> Interface --> Waveform Display --> Synchronize`.
 The waveform display is updated in realtime upon seeking.

 There are two smaller waveform summary displays located adjacent to the main waveform displays.
 Clicking on a waveform summary allows you to seek through the